Index to Handbook

 If mutual resolution does not occur, the parent or guardian may provide the pastor with written documentation of the unresolved concern and the steps already taken.
 The pastor may attempt to resolve the situation in one of the following ways:

 - The pastor/president may convene the parties in an attempt to reconcile the concern.

 - The pastor/president may contact the Office for Schools for assistance in reconciling the concern.

 - The pastor/president may convene a local grievance committee to review all details of the concern.
 The committee will submit a recommended resolution to the pastor/president for final consideration.

 Holy Angels School is a member of the National Catholic Education Association and the Wisconsin Council of Religious and Independent Schools.
 It is fully accredited by the Archdiocese of Milwaukee and the Wisconsin Religious and Independent Schools Accreditation.
-Holy Angels School has also been awarded Exemplary Recognition by the Archdiocese of Milwaukee.
+In 2018 and again in 2004 and 1996, Holy Angels School was awarded Exemplary Recognition by the Archdiocese of Milwaukee.